cncf/tag-security/community/assessments/projects/kyverno/self-assessment.md

 security, and general overview of Kyverno security practices, both for development of Kyverno as well as security of Kyverno.

-This document provides the CNCF SIG-Security with an initial understanding of Kyverno to assist in a joint-review, necessary for projects under incubation.
+This document provides the CNCF TAG-Security with an initial understanding of Kyverno to assist in a joint-review, necessary for projects under incubation.
 Taken together, this document and the joint-review serve as a cornerstone for if and when Kyverno seeks graduation and is preparing for a security audit.